yaml/yaml-spec/spec/spec.md

 ## #.
 Production Parameters

-YAML’s syntax is designed for maximal human readability.
+YAML's syntax is designed for maximal human readability.
 This requires [parsing] to depend on the surrounding text.
 For notational compactness, this dependency is expressed using parameterized BNF productions.